How to Read a VIN on a Car (Vehicle Identification Number)

 How to Tell a Vehicle’s History By the VIN

-The vehicle identification number is like a vehicle’s fingerprint, unique to the individual car; it can tell you a lot about the vehicle’s history.
+The vehicle identification number is like a fingerprint, unique to each car; it can tell you much about the vehicle’s history.

 Several online vehicle history companies provide car buyers the information they need to find branded title vehicles and lemons by searching for the vehicle’s history using the VIN.